joehahn/cryptocoin-tensorflow-demo/README.md

 ### Conclusions

-The above illustrates how to fit a simple LSTM neural network, using Keras on top of Tensorflow plus a modest amount of cryptocurrency data, executed as a Jupyter notebook; see https://github.com/joehahn/cryptocoin-tensorflow-demo/blob/master/predict_crypto_price.ipynb for additional details
+The above illustrates how to fit a simple LSTM neural network, using Keras on top of Tensorflow plus a modest amount of cryptocurrency data, executing inside a Jupyter notebook, see https://github.com/joehahn/cryptocoin-tensorflow-demo/blob/master/predict_crypto_price.ipynb for additional details